What is Sprycel?

 a light-headed feeling, like you might pass out.

-pain when you breathe, rapid heart rate, feeling short of breath (especially when lying down); or
+pain when you breathe, shortness of breath (especially when lying down);

 Common Sprycel side effects may include: